Explicit examples in Ergodic Optimization: The case

 \section{The case $A(x)=-(x-\frac{1}{3})^2$}

 Consider the potential $A(x)=-(x-\frac{1}{3})^2$.
 We will present the explicit expression for $V$ on this case (which was not known before).
-Later we compare the explict expression with the graph we get via the $1/2$ iterative procedure.
+Later we compare the explicit expression with the graph we get via the $1/2$ iterative procedure.

 Note that such $A$ is not periodic on $[0,1]$.
 Therefore, we consider in this subsection that $T(x)= 2\,x$ (mod 1) acts on $[0,1]$.
 Consider also the inverse branches of $T$ given by $\tau_1(x)=\frac{x}{2}$ and $\tau_2(x)=\frac{x+1}{2}$.
 It is known from \cite{J3} that the maximizing probability in this case is Sturmian.